Back to the FAQ home page

 For 2025 and 2026, the funding of the two systems will overlap, with producers having to pay at the same time for costs incurred in the past (CP) and for the current year’s costs (EPR).

 To help producers avoid the burden of paying for two full years in one, the Quebec government has provided for a staggered payment schedule for the last year of the CP, until 2026.
+The 2025 Schedule of Contributions will be the last Schedule of Contributions.

 What are the total costs of this financial transition?